 84 The older population (defined as those aged 65 years and over) in Ireland is growing, with over a quarter of those aged 65 years and over living alone.
 The older population is projected to increase significantly to nearly 1.6 million by 2015.
 In tandem, the very old population (those aged 80 years of age and over) is set to rise even more dramatically.
-See: Central Statistics Office, Population and Labour Force Projections, (2017); Central Statistics Office, An Age Profile of Ireland, (2017); Central Statistics Office, Population and Labour Force Projections, (2017).
+See: Central Statistics Office, Population and Labour Force Projections, (2017); Central Statistics Office, Population and Labour Force Projections, (2017).